-The Preservation Librarian monitors the temperature and relative humidity in special collection storage areas.
+The Preservation Archivist monitors the temperature and relative humidity in special collection storage areas.
 Dataloggers and hygrothermographs are employed to collect environmental data and recorded data is stored as part of the Library's efforts to achieve a non-damaging environment for their unique and valuable collections.
-Since 2001, the department has participated in a nation-wide project to study temperature and relative humidity in libraries, museums, and other repositories.
-This national endeavor is funded by the National Endowment for the Humanities and administered by the Image Permanence Institute.
-Research results are used to improve knowledge and understanding of environmental controls and HVAC systems and how they impact all types of organic material held in libraries, museums, historical societies, and archives.
+Since 2013, the department has subscribed to eClimate Notebook, a web service provided by the Image Permanence Institute.
+All temperature and relative humidity data recorded for special collections are uploaded and analyzed through eCNB.

 Hygrothermographs and dataloggers are strategically placed in twelve locations, including the British and American sections of Fales Library, Tamiment/Wagner Archives, University Archives, and various locations at the Cooper Square facility.

-Information regarding temperature and relative humidity in the areas mentioned above can be obtained for the periods 1988-present by contacting Paula De Stefano, Head, Preservation Department.
+Information regarding temperature and relative humidity in the areas mentioned above can be obtained for the periods 1988-present by contacting Paula De Stefano, Head, Preservation Department (212/998-2563); or Fletcher Durant, Preservation Archivist (212/998-2518).

 Note: monitoring equipment is not used in general collections areas for security reasons.